ritvibhatt/sql/docs/user/ppl/cmd/rex.rst

     - ``y/from_chars/to_chars/`` - Character-by-character transliteration
     - Backreferences: ``\1``, ``\2``, etc. reference captured groups in replacement

-* max_match: optional integer (default=1).
+* max_match: optional integer.
 Maximum number of matches to extract.
 If greater than 1, extracted fields become arrays.
-The value 0 means unlimited matches, but is automatically capped to the configured limit (default: 10, configurable via ``plugins.ppl.rex.max_match.limit``).
+The value 0 means unlimited matches, but is automatically capped to the configured limit (default: 10, configurable via ``plugins.ppl.rex.max_match.limit``). **Default:** 1.
 * offset_field: optional string.
 Field name to store the character offset positions of matches.
 Only available in extract mode.

 Example 1: Basic Field Extraction